 What might be the best family dog for you, might not be for someone else.
 There’s a lot to think about before diving into the big responsibility of owning a dog.
-The first thing you’ll need to do is consider things like:
+You have to be really honest about your lifestyle.

 Think about how much exercise your dog will need (breed specific) and how easy that’s going to be to accomplish.

 While true that any breed can be a “city dog,” some large and giant breeds are not cut out for apartment life, even with daily trips to the dog parks.

 If you live in a city, some other things to consider include:

 Not all apartments/condos are dog-friendly, and if they are, it’s possible there’s a size restriction in place.

 City living means access to public transportation without the need for a vehicle.
 Do you have a vehicle?
 If not, do you live within walking distance of a veterinary clinic?

 If you’re thinking of getting a puppy, you’ll need to be able to get him in for vaccinations, deworming, etc.

 Public transportation tends to frown on people bringing dogs a board unless they are certified guide dogs.